boscovn/uponorflix/README.md

 This project addresses the task defined [here](task.md).

-I consists of a set of aws lambda functions, each with its own directory in the functions/ directory.
+It consists of a set of aws lambda functions, each with its own directory in the functions/ directory.

 The functions are: